Patient information: Hormonal methods of birth control (Beyond the Basics)

 IUD WITH PROGESTIN

-There are two intrauterine devices (IUDs) that contain a hormone, called levonorgestrel.
+There are three intrauterine devices (IUDs) that contain a hormone, called levonorgestrel.
 One is called Mirena (in the United States) and can be left in place for up to five years.
-The other is called Skyla and can be left in place for up to three years.
-Both are highly effective in preventing pregnancy.
+A device similar to Mirena (containing the same amount of hormone) is called Liletta and is approved for three years, but will likely be extended for up to five years of use like Mirena.
+The third option is called Skyla and can be left in place for up to three years.
+All are highly effective in preventing pregnancy.
 A complete discussion of IUDs is available separately.
 (See "Patient information: Long-term methods of birth control (Beyond the Basics)".)

 PREGNANCY AFTER HORMONAL BIRTH CONTROL